 “Era bella.
 Era piccina ma aveva cor di leone e di soldato.”
 (She was beautiful.
 She was tiny but she had the heart of a lion and of a soldier.)
 "Se non fosse che era donna le spalline avria avute e non la gonna e poserebbe sul funereo letto con la medaglia del valor sul petto."
 (If she hadn't been born a woman, she would be wearing epaulets instead of a skirt, and she would have been laid to rest with a medal of military valor on her chest.)
 "Ma che fa la medaglia e tutto il resto?
 Pugno’ con garibaldi.
 E basta questo."
 (But is a medal and all that really important, after all?
 She fought alongside Garibaldi.
 That is all that matters!)

 The most touching memorial practically brings back to life a handsome young aviator, Mario Mazzone, who was killed in 1944 during the Second World War, and his beautiful wife Maria, who died the following year.
 While angels weep and shrouded figures mourn on other monuments, Mario, in his military dress uniform, smiles broadly.
 Maria, with long hair and an elegant gown, radiates joy.

 Captured in marble, the two almost-life-sized figures dance on their grave.
 No words are needed to convey the joy they once lived and the sorrow they left behind.

 Words and Expressions

-Dianne Hales is author of La Bella Lingua: My Love Affair with Italian, the World's Most Enchanting Language and MONA LISA: A Life Discovered.
+Dianne Hales is the author of MONA LISA: A Life Discovered and LA BELLA LINGUA: My Love Affair with Italian, the World's Most Enchanting Language.